Curriculum for Wales : Ysgol Gyfun Gwyr Summary

 ALL learners have one opportunity and that opportunity must count.

-Through consistent and diligent collaboration with our stakeholders (practitioners, learners, parents, carers, governors and the wider community); PARTNERISM, our local education consortium; and the Ggrandson Family Cluster schools, an agreed vision was developed of the actions that would underpin the design of our curriculum; actions that are now bearing fruit as we move towards realising our Curriculum and our learning continuum from one Progression Phase to the next.
+Through consistent and diligent collaboration with our stakeholders (practitioners, learners, parents, carers, governors and the wider community); PARTNERIAETH (Partnerism), our local education consortium; and the Gwyr Family Cluster schools, an agreed vision was developed of the actions that would underpin the design of our curriculum; actions that are now bearing fruit as we move towards realising our Curriculum and our learning continuum from one Progression Phase to the next.

 As a Welsh Government Innovative school – a Curriculum Lead School for the Humanities and a Lead School for Professional Learning – Ysgol Gyfun Gŵyr has been fortunate to be at the heart of the Welsh Government’s plan to map out and develop Graham Donaldson’s vision of delivering a Curriculum for Wales 2022.

 From the outset, the school has been progressive in experimenting with and piloting an alternative Curriculum for Years 7-9 across our AoLE.
 The outcome of this work is that we are now able to move towards the confident delivery of Curriculum for Wales to Year 7 learners across the 6 Areas of Learning and Experience in September 2022.

 Furthermore, our aim is to pilot Curriculum for Wales to Yr 8 in September 2022 and to Yr 9 in September 2023 BEFORE it is made statutory in 2023/2024.

 - AOL: Health and Wellbeing